School of Medicine

 ---|---|

-H - Honors | Should be awarded to a student whose performance in all phases of the course surpassed the minimum standards required by the faculty and was clearly superior to that of the average student taking the course.
-In courses for which an overall final numerical grade is derived, “Honors” might correspond to a grade of 94 (on a scale of 100) or higher. |
+H - Honors | Grade assigned when performance in all phases of the rotation surpasses the minimum standards and is clearly superior to that of the average student.
+In clinical rotations for which an overall final numerical grade is derived, “Honors” might correspond to a grade of 94% (on a scale of 100) or higher. |

-HP - High Pass | Should be awarded to a student whose performance surpassed the minimum standards required by the faculty and was distinctly above average for students taking the course.
-In courses for which an overall final numerical grade is derived, “High Pass” might correspond to grades in the range 86 – 93 (ref.
-Subsection C. above).
-This grade may also be awarded in the case of a student whose performance was uneven in different phases of the course (e.g., a student who achieved high scores on objective examinations but whose ward or laboratory work was unremarkable). |
+HP - High Pass | Grade assigned when performance surpasses the minimum standards and is distinctly above average for students taking the rotation.
+In clinical rotations for which an overall final numerical grade is derived, “High Pass” might correspond to grades in the range 86 – 93%. |

-P - Pass | Should be awarded to a student whose performance in the course met or surpassed the minimum standards required by the faculty.
-In courses for which an overall final numerical grade is derived, “Pass” generally corresponds to a grade in the range 70 – 85. |
+P - Pass | Grade assigned when performance in the rotation meets the minimum standards required.
+In clinical rotations for which an overall final numerical grade is derived, “Pass” generally corresponds to a grade in the range 70 – 85%. |

 C - Condition | In pre-clinical courses, “Condition” should be assigned to a student whose performance was marginal.
 In pre-clinical courses for which an overall final numerical grade is derived, “Condition” generally corresponds to a grade in the range 65 – 69.
 It may also be assigned to a student who failed to meet the minimum standards required in one or more sections of a course, despite an overall final passing average (e.g., a student who scored well on written examinations but who did not perform satisfactorily in the laboratory component).
 Invariably, this grade constitutes an academic deficiency requiring remedial work consisting of at least passing a repeat comprehensive final examination and possibly successful repetition of the course.
-In clinical clerkships, “Condition” is assigned to students whose performance on the wards or in other clinical aspects of the clerkship was satisfactory but who failed the final comprehensive examination.
-In such cases, the deficiency must be cleared by passing a repeat examination.
-NOTE: “Condition” grades are noted on the transcript with a “C.” When the condition is cleared, the “C” is followed by a “P” (“C/P”).
-A student can only receive a “Condition/Pass” in clearing a deficiency by condition examination.
-A student must earn a 70 on the condition examination.
-If a student chooses to repeat the course rather than take the condition exam, the student must pass the course with a 75. |
+In clinical clerkships, “Condition” is Grade assigned when a student’s performance is satisfactory on the wards and other clinical aspects of the rotation, but the student fails to achieve the required minimum passing score on the NMBE Shelf Exam.
+Note that ‘C’ grades are considered an academic deficiency and are ultimately converted to either C/P or F on the transcript based on performance on the remediation exam (see policy on Academic Deficiencies and Student Progress).
+All condition coursework must be completed within 6 months of initial assignment of the ‘C’ grade or will be converted to a grade of Fail (F). |

 I - Incomplete | Assigned in cases where there is an unavoidable delay, caused by illness or other emergencies, in completion of course requirements.
 This grade will be assigned at the end of the course(s) when all but a minor portion of the course requirements have been completed.
 The “I” is a temporary grade and will be replaced on the transcript with the grade earned by the student.
 The student must satisfactorily complete the course requirements, thus earning at least a passing grade before being eligible for promotion to the succeeding year of study.
 All incompletes must be completed within six months of receiving the incomplete grade.
 After six months, incomplete grades are converted to failures.
 Grades of incomplete will be considered academic deficiencies for the purposes of advancement.
 Students with incomplete grades in pre-clinical courses must resolve the incompletes before they can advance to the next year.
 Students in the clinical curriculum who have two or more unresolved academic deficiencies (including any combination of incomplete grades, failures, or condition grades) must stop clinical rotations until all deficiencies are resolved.
 Students may not graduate with an incomplete on their transcript, even if they have completed all other graduation requirements.
 All incompletes must be resolved or converted to failures before a student is eligible to graduate.
 For example, if the student has earned an incomplete in an elective he or she does not need to meet graduation requirements, the incomplete must be converted to an F on the student’s transcript if the student opts not to resolve the incomplete. |